Métis: Louis Riel and the United States

-The Medicine Line (Canada–U.S. border)
+Medicine Line (Canada–U.S. border)

 The Métis homeland existed before the implementation of the Canada–U.S. border and continues to exist on both sides of this border today.
 The implementation of the border affected the Métis in a multitude of ways, with border enforcement growing from relaxed to increasingly stronger over time.
-In the late 18th century, to early 19th century the Métis found that in times of conflict, they could cross the 49th parallel North in either direction and the trouble following them would stop and so the border was known as the Medicine Line.
+In the late 18th century to early 19th century the Métis found that in times of conflict, they could cross the 49th parallel north in either direction and the trouble following them would stop and so the border was known as the Medicine Line.
 This began to change toward the end of the 19th century when the border became more enforced and the Canadian government saw an opportunity to put an end to the line hopping by using military force.
 This effectively split some of the Métis population and restricted the mobility of the People.
 The enforcement of the border was used as a means for governments on either side of the Medicine Line in the grand prairies to control the Métis population and to restrict their access to buffalo.
 Because of the importance of kinship and mobility for Métis communities, this had negative implications and resulted in different experiences and hardships for people in the now divided group.

 Métis experience in the U.S. is largely coloured by unratified treaties and the lack of federal representation of Métis communities as a legitimate people, and this can be seen in the case of the Little Shell Tribe in Montana.
-While experiences in Canada are also affected by the misrecognition of the Métis, many Métis were dispossessed of their lands when they were sold to settlers and some communities set up Road Allowance villages.
-These small villages were squatters' villages along Crown land outside of established villages in the prairies of Canada.
+While experiences in Canada are also affected by the misrecognition of the Métis, many Métis were dispossessed of their lands when they were sold to settlers and some communities set up road allowance villages.
+These small villages were squatters' villages along Crown land outside established villages in the prairies of Canada.
 These villages were often burned by local authorities and had to be rebuilt by surviving members of the communities who lived in them.